-Juan Gris (Spanish, Madrid 1887–1927 Boulogne-sur-Seine)
+Artist: Juan Gris (Spanish, Madrid 1887–1927 Boulogne-sur-Seine)

-Oil on canvas; 39 3/8 x 25 3/4 in.
-(100 x 65.4 cm)
+Dimensions: 39 1/2 × 25 3/4 in.
+(100.3 × 65.4 cm)

 Credit Line: Bequest of Florene M. Schoenborn, 1995

 Although the painting is neither signed nor dated, stylistically it belongs to the group of still lifes Gris composed while in Céret, a small town in the Pyrenees, from August to October 1913.
 It was a most productive period for the artist.
 By then he had developed a colorful Cubist style of broad, angular, overlapping planes, a style that within a year would evolve into a fully formed Synthetic Cubism, influenced by Picasso's and Braque's papiers collées.